f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module3.rst

    |awaf| can trigger an attack if any/all of the following detection methods exceed the thresholds defined or calculated for the detection method:

       * **By Source IP**: A specific source IP has exceeded the thresholds defined in the detection thresholds.
       * **By Device ID**: A specific device has exceeded the thresholds defined in the detection thresholds.
-Device ID is ASM calculating a fingerprint for a given device.
+Device ID is |awaf| calculating a fingerprint for a given device.
 The feature requires Javascript injection for proper operation.
 However, the feature offers the benefit of detecting a specific device, even if the attack varies its source IP address.
       * **By Geolocation**: A country/geolocation has exceeded the thresholds defined in the detection thresholds.
       * **By URL**: Request traffic to a specific (or set of URL's identified in URL patterns section of the DoS Profile General Properties) has exceeded the thresholds defined in the detection thresholds.
       * **Site Wide**: Request traffic to the entire web site has exceeded the thresholds defined in the detection thresholds, **and** an attack has not been detected using any of the other detection criteria.
 Site-wide is considered last resort.

    ..
 NOTE::
-      It is important to understand that while stress-based protections are monitoring server latency, and tracking application request volume in short and long term intervals, the detection methods listed above are the only ways to identify when an attack is on-going.
-This, as you will see, is quite a bit different than they way |awaf| Behavioral DoS feature identifies attacks and attackers!
+      It is important to understand that while stress-based protections are monitoring server latency and tracking application request volume in short and long term intervals, the detection methods listed above are the only ways to identify when an attack is on-going.
+This, as you will see, is quite a bit different than the way |awaf| Behavioral DoS feature identifies attacks and attackers!

 Review Behavioral DoS Settings